PeterLourens/kiwipiano/README.md

 ## Admin Site

-The admin / super user is able to navigate the admin panel to manage the data with full CRUD functionality.
+The admin / superuser is able to login from the site and navigate the admin panel to manage the data with full CRUD functionality.

 * User list
   ![Users](media/readme-pics/admin_users.png)